dedurak/AirlineOracle/README.md

 ### Update Flight Status

 The user has the options to search for all planned flights by entering the date.
 After all flights are found, the details will be displayed on a the following screen.
-To change the state of a flight, the user first presses on the appropriate box to get displayed the state dialog, where the new state can be selected from a dropdown menu.
+To change the state of a flight, the user first presses on the details box to get displayed the state dialog, where the new state can be selected from a dropdown menu.
-If the airline is used to cancel the flight, the app gets the passengerlist from the smart contract and starts to refund all booking payments to the passengers.
-If the user selects the state "ARR_DELAYED", the dialog shows another field where the minutes of the delay needs to be inserted (if it's empty, update is blocked).
+If the airline is used to cancel the flight, the app will get the passengerlist from the smart contract and starts to refund all booking payments to the passengers.
+If the user selects the state "ARR_DELAYED", the dialog will show another field where the minutes of the delay needs to be inserted (if it's empty, update will be blocked).

 Before a passenger can check-in for a flight, the airline should consider that the state is changed to "CHECKIN".
 Otherwise the check-in is not possible.